hkhoi/Mobile_Game_Analysis/README.md

  ### Price factor
 Everyone loves free stuff, which explains the most significant amount of free and cheaper games (< $0.99 ) available in the store

  ![alt text](https://github.com/hkhoi/Mobile_Game_Analysis/blob/master/Image/06%20Game%20price%20vs%20user%20rating.PNG)

-Game with price $0.99 shows a mixed rating from 2-5, while games with price $5.99 & games above $7.99 always shows a positive rating of above 4.0.
-As for other prices and free games, the user rating given is always above 3.5.
+The trend of user rating with respect to price becomes better as the game becomes pricier.
+We can tell that the game developers are confident and priced their games reasonably.
+Where games above $8.99 always scores 4.0 and above.
+While games below $5.99 shows a rating range of 1.5 to 5.